nandinhatn/EnginnerSoftwareJavaWebWork/README.md

 <p>Spring boot project with CRUD operations, using an h2 database</p>

-### 🛠 Tecnologias
+### 🛠 Technologies

-As seguintes ferramentas foram usadas na construção do projeto:
+The following tools were used to build the project:

 - [Java](https://www.java.com/pt-BR/)
 - [SpringBoot](https:/spring.io)